wearefrank/ladybug/CONTRIBUTING.md

 2. Configure the Frank!Runner to properly do the Maven build and to properly start Apache Tomcat.
 3. Run the Maven build of ladybug-frontend separately (is not automated by the Frank!Runner) if applicable.
 4. Start the appropriate `restart.bat` script to build and run the Frank!Framework or ladybug-test-webapp.
-5. If applicable, configure and start the separate ladybug-frontend.
+5. If applicable, configure and start the separate ladybug-frontend running with NodeJS.

 Setups with ladybug-ff-test-webapp should be run as follows: